 At The Receptionist, we love to tout the benefits of a digital check-in process.

-So, when it’s time to hire a receptionist for your long-term care facility, you should do so slowly and carefully, considering each of the following qualities.
+So, when it’s time to hire a receptionist for your long-term care facility, you should do so slowly and carefully.

 Approachability and Friendliness

 Receptionists play a special role in any business as the face of an organization, and long-term care facilities are no exception.